chadmando/acronyms/README.md

 # acronyms

- collection of acronyms from business, technology, security, and engineering
+ A collection of acronyms from business, technology, security, and engineering.
+ I am documenting the acronyms that I encounter when working, studying, and researching.

+ ## Future Plans

+ I _might_ use this data to create an API.